dmoore04/house-of-games-API/README.md

 ## Overview

-This project mimicks the behaviour of a real world back-end service allowing the user to programatically access data about various board games which could later be served to a front-end architecture for rendering.
+This project mimics the behaviour of a real world back-end service allowing the user to programatically access data about various board games which could later be served to some front-end architecture for rendering.

 </br>

-The API is built with [Node.js](https://nodejs.org/en/) making use of the [Express.js](https://expressjs.com/) framework for our server and the [node-postgres](https://node-postgres.com/) package for interacting with our [PostgreSQL](https://www.postgresql.org/) database.
+The API is built with [Node.js](https://nodejs.org/en/), making use of the [Express.js](https://expressjs.com/) framework for our server and the [node-postgres](https://node-postgres.com/) package for interacting with our [PostgreSQL](https://www.postgresql.org/) database.
 TDD was applied throughout development using the test suite [Jest](https://jestjs.io/) to incrementally add features to the app.

 </br>